EI Undergraduate Fellows Frequently Asked Questions

 Q: What do the Undergraduate Fellows do?

-A: The EI Fellows focus on a different policy theme each year.
-With that theme, they plan campus wide panels, attend dinners with experts in the field, and go on trips to learn more about the theme in practice.
-The EI Fellows also serve as ambassadors for the Eisenhower Institutes at various events.
+A: The EI Undergraduate Fellows focus on a different topic or policy theme each year.
+In previous years, Undergraduate Fellows planned campus-wide panels, attended dinners with experts in the field, and had opportunities for experiential learning trips to learn more about their particular theme in practice.
+The EI Undergraduate Fellows also serve as ambassadors for the Eisenhower Institutes at various events.